Hoyasumii/bee-movie/README.md

 I'm hoping that, after this is all over, you'll see how, by taking our honey, you not only take everything we have but everything we are!

-I wish he'd dress like that a
+I wish he'd dress like that al